 For most of us, a ritual is a way of connecting with ourselves for a little while, before we run out into our busy day or for unwinding when it’s time to slow down.
 A ritual is usually something we enjoy and that makes us happy.
 A ritual is grounding and helps us feel anchored in the world.

 When it comes to budgeting money, most of us are pretty clueless.
 I was never taught this sort of stuff in school or by my parent.
 But I’ve learned that a good rule of thumb is to spend 50% of your monthly income on living expenses, 30% on lifestyle, and 20% should go to savings.

-Look into cutting down your expenses; in the last 10 months, I cancelled my phone contracts and downgraded them to pay-as-you-go (from paying £27 a month to £5), renewed my broadband contract which decreased the monthly fee by £2.50, ended my TV insurance as I honestly didn’t need it anymore,
+Look into cutting down your expenses; in the last 10 months, I cancelled our phone contracts and downgraded them to the pay-as-you-go option – from paying £27 a month, we now pay £5 a month (referral) per phone.
+I also renewed my broadband contract which decreased the monthly fee by £2.50, ended my TV insurance as I honestly didn’t need it anymore.